House Democrats shift tactics to rebut GOP's crime attacks but struggle to overcome party divisions over police - KESQ

 Democrats who support the package of public safety bills say they need the measure to help defend themselves.
 One vulnerable Democrat pinned the blame squarely on a handful of progressive members for withholding their support for a bill that they even acknowledge is simply meant to send a message on where their party stands — not actually become law.

-Rep. Ilhan Omar, a progressive Minnesota Democrat, has yet to get on board behind the approach advanced by moderates.
+Rep. Ilhan Omar, a Minnesota Democrat, is trying to sell fellow members of the progressive caucus on the package of bills being negotiated.
 Asked why getting a deal has been so difficult, Omar said Tuesday: “These are just a lot of conversations that are constantly in flux.
 I don’t know if it is hard — things are moving.
 We feel optimistic that we will reach a deal soon.”

 Omar said discussion about using the legislation to rebut attacks against defunding the police “is not” part of the deliberations.